 One of the interesting features at Twitter is the near real-time trending topics section which enables you to see hot topics that are the subject of tweets.
-Twitter allows you to see tweets about these topics on a world wide scale, or nation wide, or even on a smaller regional scope.
+Twitter allows you to see tweets about these topics on a worldwide scale, or nationwide, or even on a smaller regional scope.
 With Google Trends, you can see topics that are recently popular at the search engine as well.
 But many of those are popular topics over a period of hours or even days.
-What if instead you could see hot topics in Google searches in much shorter periods, such as over the last 5, 10, 15, 20 minutes?
-What if you could see these trending searches on a nation wide basis or for much smaller regions?
-I’d love to see what hot searches were taking place over the last half hour in my part of Virginia, for instance.
+What if instead, you could see hot topics in Google searches in much shorter periods, such as over the last 5, 10, 15, 20 minutes?
+What if you could see these trending searches on a nationwide basis or for much smaller regions?
+I’d love to see what realtime queries were taking place over the last half hour in my part of Virginia, for instance.

-A Google patent granted this week explores the topic, and describes such a hot query system.
+A Google patent granted this week explores the topic and describes such a realtime queries system.

 Method and system for displaying real time trends